Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 select * from customer;
 ```

-The result will return a value for the ExampleCustomer and SharedKey.
-This SharedKey can be used in the subsequent steps in [tutorial3](./tutorial3.md).
+The result will return a value for the ExampleCustomer and Pre-SharedKey.
+This Pre-SharedKey can be used in the subsequent steps in [tutorial3](./tutorial3.md).

 ## Create service principal